Jazz (wrestler): Independent circuit (2005–2006)

 From January 16, 2005, she started working on the independent circuit and appeared at the unofficial ECW reunion show, Hardcore Homecoming.
 In late 2005, Jazz and Rodney Mack opened Dirtysouth Championship Wrestling, an independent promotion based in Louisiana.
 Jazz also performed in Women's Extreme Wrestling, where she won the company's World Heavyweight Championship in May 2005 in a Fatal Four M'enage Quatro match against Angel Orsini, Mercedes Martinez, and Simply Luscious when the previous champion, Tai "Killer Weed", was forced to relinquish the title due to an injury.
 While still WEW champion, on June 24, 2005, Jazz defeated April Hunter to win the NWA Cyberspace Women's Championship.

 In 2006, Jazz and Mack renamed DCW to Downsouth Championship Wrestling.
 Soon after the promotion's name change, Jazz won her promotion's Louisiana State Championship.
 Later that month on June 24, she participated in ChickFight V and debuted in All Pro Wrestling.

-WWE brief return (2006)
+Return to WWE (2006–2007)

 In 2006, Begnaud was one of several Extreme Championship Wrestling alumni to be returning to WWE for a limited amount of time.
 Jazz made her first appearance in WWE since 2004 as part of the new ECW during the WWE vs. ECW Head-to-Head show on June 7, where she faced then-Women's Champion Mickie James in a losing effort.
 Jazz, however, did not continue an on-screen role in the brand and only made a few appearances at ECW house shows, attacking the likes of Kelly Kelly and Francine, marking her last appearances with WWE.
 On January 18, 2007, Jazz was again released by WWE.